-We find $g_0/2\pi \approx 10$~kHz, which matches well with the simulated value of 13~kHz for a slightly non-optimally placed nanobeam.
+We find $g_0/2\pi \approx 10$~kHz, which matches well with the simulated value of 13~kHz for a slightly nonoptimally placed nanobeam.
 While the large loss rates of the optical and mechanical resonators of $6.6$~GHz and $12$~MHz, respectively, keep this device out of the $C_{o}n_{cav}>1$ regime, the relatively high external coupling efficiencies result in a photon number conversion efficiency of $\eta_{\mu\rightarrow o}\approx1 \times 10^{-7}$ at an optical power of $I_{in}=25~\mu$W in the fiber.
 This result is on par with homogeneous state-of-the-art \ce{LiNbO3} devices~\cite{Shao2019,Jiang2020}.
-While~\cite{Shao2019} exhibits large microwave to mechanics conversion $\gamma_e/\gamma = 0.15$, it suffers from small optomechanical coupling $g_0/2\pi=1.1$~kHz.
-On the other hand Ref.~\cite{Jiang2019} utilizes small mode volume nanobeam cavities to achieve $g_0/2\pi \approx 80$~kHz, but at the expense of low $\gamma_e/\gamma=0.001$.
+On the one hand, while Ref.~\cite{Shao2019} exhibits a large microwave-to-mechanics conversion $\gamma_e/\gamma = 0.15$, it suffers from a small optomechanical coupling $g_0/2\pi=1.1$~kHz.
+On the other hand Ref.~\cite{Jiang2019} utilizes small mode volume nanobeam cavities to achieve $g_0/2\pi \approx 80$~kHz but at the expense of low $\gamma_e/\gamma=0.001$.
 Our platform combines the strengths of both, with $g_0/2\pi=10$~kHz and $\gamma_e/\gamma=0.015$.
-Compared to a recent AlN on Si design~\cite{Mirhosseini2020}, our device also exhibits significantly higher piezoelectric coupling.
+Compared to a recent AlN on Si design~\cite{Mirhosseini2020}, our device also exhibits a significantly higher piezoelectric coupling.
 Following~\cite{Jiang2019}, we estimate that the coupling of our device to a microwave LC resonator of the same impedance would yield about an order of magnitude higher coupling $\sim$2$\pi\times 40$~MHz.
-An additional advantage of our design is the better thermally anchoring, resulting in a reduced susceptibility to optical absorption induced heating.
+An additional advantage of our design is the better thermal anchoring, resulting in a reduced susceptibility to optical absorption induced heating.